rehierl/abstract-properties/02-x-mathematics/04-0-order-theory/1-5-total-order.md

 vertices.

-Note that "and/or" in the definition of "connex", and in the context of a (simple) total order, is in effect an "ex-or".
-After all, even a (simple) total order is still required to be a (simple) partial order, which is why "and" does not apply in regards to total orders.
+Note that "and/or" in the definition of "connex", and in the context of a (simple) total order, is **in effect an "ex-or"**.
+After all, even a (simple) total order is still required to be a (simple) partial order, which must be anti-symmetric, which is why "and" does not apply in regards to total orders.

 A **semi-connex** order relation is such that, for any pair of *distinct* vertices `(a,b in V)` either the edge `aRb` and/or the edge `bRa` does exist.